teamlavi/package/docs/content/docs/lava/lava-install.md

 ## Windows
-1. Download LAVA binaries from http://vocation.cs.umd.edu/downloads/
+1. Download LAVA binaries using the atttachment provided in the email
 2. Create a `lava` folder in your `C:\` directory
 3. Extract the `lava.exe` file from the zip to the `C:\lava` folder
 4. Add `C:\lava` to your environment variables